Improving Home Safety for Seniors

 Aging at home is a goal for many seniors, but it requires planning, changes to a home environment, and learning how to navigate these changes.
 Fortunately, Truehold can support this process.

-Truehold's sale-leaseback combines a streamlined property sale with a lease and a guarantee that you can remain as a renter in your home as you’d like.
+Truehold's sell and stay transaction combines a streamlined property sale with a lease so that you can remain as a renter in your home.
 This can help in a few key ways.
 First, it frees up your home equity to help fund safety modifications, in-home assistance, and accessible retirement assets.
-Second, with Truehold as a partner, you’ll no longer be responsible for property insurance or the cost and effort of essential maintenance and repairs.
+Second, with Truehold as a partner, you’ll no longer be responsible for property insurance, property tax, or essential repairs.

 If you’re ready to find out more, visit us online or call (314) 353-9757.
-You’ll be contacted by a Truehold Advisor who can review the process and answer your questions to see if Truehold's sale-leaseback will benefit your financial picture and home safety goals.
+You’ll be contacted by a Truehold representative who can review the process and answer your questions to see if Truehold will benefit your financial picture and goals.

 Sources: